Tanuki/tanuki.py/readme.md

     print(score_sentiment("Apples might be red")) # None
 ```

-To see more examples using Monkey Patch for different use cases (including how to integrate with FastAPI), have a look at [examples](https://github.com/monkey-patch-sdk/monkey-patch.py/tree/master/examples).
+To see more examples using MonkeyPatch for different use cases (including how to integrate with FastAPI), have a look at [examples](https://github.com/monkey-patch-sdk/monkey-patch.py/tree/master/examples).

 <!-- TOC --><a name="test-driven-alignment"></a>